Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

 \subsection{Kelvin-Helmholtz instability}

-The emergence of long spanwise rollers induced by the K-H instability marks the onset of the breakdown of the linear viscous regime, leading to a reduced effectiveness of riblets in drag reduction~\citep{garjim11b}.
-This process enhances momentum exchange within and around the riblet grooves, leaving a distinct imprint on the wall-normal and shear stress energy spectra~\citep{garjim11b,gomgar19,shagar20}.
-In this subsection, we analyze the spectral footprint of K-H rollers using our modeling framework.
+The emergence of long spanwise rollers induced by the K-H instability marks the onset of the breakdown of the linear viscous regime, {diminishing the effectiveness of riblets in reducing drag}~\citep{garjim11b}.
+This phenomenon enhances momentum exchange within and around the riblet grooves, leaving a distinct imprint on the wall-normal and shear stress energy spectra~\citep{garjim11b,gomgar19,shagar20}.
+In this subsection, {we first validate our model in generating a statistical flow signature that demonstrates the presence or absence of the K-H instability in accordance with prior literature.
+For this, we focus on turbulent channel flow with $Re_\tau = 547$ over triangular riblets of the same viscous spacing as~\cite{endmodgarhutchu21}.
+We then analyze model-based predictions of the spectral footprint of K-H rollers in flow over scalloped riblets.}